scc-digitalhub/docs/user/docs/architecture.md

 ![Faas](architecture/images/faas.png)

-The platform adopts Nuclio as the serverless platform, and supports Python, Java and Go as programming languages.
+The platform relies on a built-in serverless platform, and supports Python functions as well as a set of ML model formats for serving.

 ### DataOps: Batch jobs and workflows